 72 USD

 Valid for one month.
-Ideal for enthusiasts who want to go to Beng Mealea, Koh Ker, or return at leisure.
+Ideal for enthusiasts who want to explore Beng Mealea, Koh Ker, or return at a leisurely pace.

 Where to buy the pass (and only there)

-The Angkor pass is purchased exclusively at the official Angkor Enterprise center, located about 4 km from the center of Siem Reap, at the intersection of Apsara Road and Route 60, or online at the official site ticket.angkorenterprise.gov.kh.
-The counter is open daily from 5 AM to 5:30 PM (which gives early risers plenty of time to catch the sunrise).
+The Angkor Pass can only be purchased at the official Angkor Enterprise center, located about 4 km from the center of Siem Reap, at the intersection of Apsara Road and Route 60, or online at the official site ticket.angkorenterprise.gov.kh.
+The ticket office is open every day from 5 AM to 5:30 PM (which gives early risers plenty of time to catch the sunrise).
 Tickets purchased after 5 PM are valid for the next day.

-Beware of tuk-tuk drivers, drivers, or shops selling "passes" in town: these are counterfeits, and you will be turned away at the park entrance, losing both your money and half a day.
-When you take the ticket, you will be photographed on-site: the photo is printed on the pass, which cannot be lent or resold.
+Beware of offers from tuk-tuks, drivers, or shops selling "passes" in town: these are counterfeits, and you will be turned away at the entrance to the park, losing both your money and half a day.
+When you purchase the ticket, you will be photographed on-site: the photo is printed on the pass, which cannot be lent or resold.

 Free entry and special conditions